 Executive Order 12829 requires the Information Security Oversight Office (ISOO) to exercise policy oversight on behalf of the National Security Council.
 Sec.
-102(b) set forths the Director of ISOO responsibilities which include implementing and monitoring the NISP and overseeing agency, contractor, licensee, and grantee actions in order to ensure that they comply with Executive Order 12829.
-ISOO also reviews all agency implementing regulations, internal rules or guidelines, as well as conducting on-site reviews of the implementation of the NISP by each agency, contractor, licensee, and grantee that has access to or stores classified information.
+102(b) set forth the Director of ISOO responsibilities which include implementing and monitoring the NISP and overseeing agency, contractor, licensee, and grantee actions in order to ensure that they comply with Executive Order 12829.
+ISOO also reviews all agency regulations, internal rules,conducts on-site reviews of the implementation of the NISP by any agency, contractor, licensee, and grantee that has access to or stores classified information.
 Additionally, ISOO reports annually to the President on the implementation of the NISP.

 Secretary of Defense

 The NISP assigns operational oversight to the Secretary of Defense, who acts as the Executive Agent of the NISP, and has final responsibility for issuing and maintaining the National Industrial Security Program Operating Manual (NISPOM).
 The NISPOM gives practical application to the objectives of the NISP by serving as the single regulatory standard for the NISP.
 It's a living document that is constantly being reviewed and updated to fit the changing landscape of industrial security.

 The Director of the Defense Security Service (DSS) administers the NISP on behalf of the Secretary of Defense and * 30 other federal agencies.
 DSS serves as the Cognizant Security Office (CSO) for the DoD.
 DSS is responsible for inspecting and monitoring the contractors, licensees, and grantees that require access to classified information.